armerpaul/gamegardener/content/dnd/class-guides/druid.md

 #### High Elf
 ```rating-5
 ```
 Access to even 1 wizard cantrip can add so much to a character.
-Options include Booming Blade for a powerful melee attack, the practically limitless **Prestidigitation** or other great utility options like **Mage Hand** or **Message**.
+Options include Booming Blade for a powerful melee attack, the practically limitless **Prestidigitation** or other great utility options like **Mage Hand** or **Message** that the druid doesn't get access to normally.
 Then on top of that you can throw in an extra language.

 #### Wood Elf
 ```rating-4